awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ## Transform UI<a name="data-wrangler-transform-ui"></a>

 Most of the built\-in transforms are located in the **Prepare** tab of the Data Wrangler UI\.
-The Join and Concatenate transforms are accessed through the data flow view\.
+You can access the join and concatenate transforms through the data flow view\.
 Use the following table to preview these two views\.

 ------
 #### [ Transform ]